joepalermo/joepalermo.github.io/_posts/2021-01-10-talk-review-francois-chollet-neurips-2020.md

 - *"There is a dense sampling of this manifold available (i.e. lots of training data)"*

-So-called Good Old Fashioned AI (or GOFAI) failed to solve problems like object recognition or speech recognition because programs written by hand can't handle the combinatorial explosion of possible inputs.

-Perhaps the core lesson of the deep learning revolution is that for many forms of natural data, deep neural networks can be trained to project data points on to continuous manifolds.
-If any input from the distribution in question can be placed neatly onto a learned manifold, then linear layers can easily be trained to draw decision boundaries through the manifold.

-Chollet's point is that this trick only goes so far.

 ## IV.
 Discrete program search: how to learn to reason

 *"So how do you solve these problems like ARC, sorting a list, finding prime numbers, etc...?
 Any reasoning and planning problem.
 The answer is simple, it’s program synthesis.
 Which is to say combinatorial search over graphs of operators taken from a domain specific language (DSL).
 Discrete search over graphs."*